 Dead Main Battery

-Car alarms have become increasingly sophisticated over the years and now have the ability to be proactive by warning us if there is a potential problem with your vehicle.
+Car alarms have become increasingly sophisticated over the years and now can be proactive by warning us if there is a potential problem with your vehicle.
 For example, if your Jeep has a dying battery, the alarm system could detect that and be triggered as a warning that something is amiss and you need to take action.

 The BCM unit or module is responsible for monitoring and controlling multiple parts of the vehicle’s electronics related to the body of the Jeep itself.
 Your Body Control Module manages components like: